krakrukra/PocketAdmin/extra/wiki/examples.md

-Some example scripts can be found in /extra/payloads/.
-You should keep in
+Some example scripts can be found in **/extra/payloads/**.
+You should
-mind that payloads usually need to be modified to fit your particular application,
-since they heavily depend on target OS, GUI and language settings, hardware, etc.
+keep in mind that it is not possible to make some one-size-fits-all
+payloads that will magically do exactly what you want, without you
+ever touching the code or doing whatever preparations that are needed.
+Everybody has their own personal preferences, local GUI and language
+settings; your target machine may be substantially faster or slower
+than the intended example machine, etc. Basically, you should not just
+copy-paste examples, you should actually understand what you are doing.
+All these example payloads only serve one purpose, which is to give
+you an idea of how the device can be used.
+They are intentionally
+made to be simple and generic.
+In any kind of real application, you
+will have to build up your own payload, possibly reusing some of
+the code or techniques that you have learned from example payloads.

+Each example payload is placed in a dedicated directory, inside of which
+all the relevant files are included, along with a readme.md documentation
+file which is optional and only exists to explain what the payload does.
+You may be able to simply copy all the contents inside of such directory
+to the device and have it run the payload.
+Keep in mind, however, that
+most of the example payloads expect a US keyboard layout and are intended
+for a particular operating system.
+I recommend to always read the readme.md
+file and also all of the in-script comments before using the examples.
+The database of layout files is available in **/extra/payloads/layoutTest/kblayout/**

+Since the command language used by PocketAdmin is based on duckyscript,
-If you are too lazy to make your own payloads, you can always reuse payloads that
+you can also quite easily reuse payloads that were originally designed
-were originally designed for the USB rubber ducky or some other badusb.
-Even if
+for the [USB rubber ducky](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads).
+Though, you could also take some inspiration
-these original payloads are not in duckyscript format (eg. arduino based badusb's)
+from payloads which are not in duckyscript format to begin with, such
+as scripts for [arduino style](https://github.com/samratashok/Kautilya) badusb's; if necessary, you can convert
-you can convert them to duckyscript without too much effort.
+them to duckyscript without too much effort.

-Each example payload is placed in a dedicated directory, inside of which only
-corresponding script files, config.txt and readme.md files are included.
-If
-necessary, you should also copy /extra/fingerdb/ or /extra/kblayout/ directories
-to the device's root directory.
-The readme.md file is there only to explain in
-more detail what the payload does and how it should be used, so you can.

 Always keep in mind, that in an actual application you MUST have
 all the right files in the right places!
 That means:

 1. If you have any pre-configuration commands, you need to place them
 separately in a config.txt file in the device's root directory.

 2. If fingerprinter was not enabled (default), you need to place
 your script file (payload.txt) in the device's root directory.